-- -Equity: means the consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities that have been denied such treatment. - -Underserved communities: refers to populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life. - -Accessibility: means the design, construction, development, and maintenance of facilities, information and communication technology, programs, and services so that all people, including people with disabilities, can fully and independently use them. - -Diversity: is defined by NOAA as a collection of individual attributes that together help organizations achieve objectives. - -Inclusion: is defined as a culture that connects each person to the larger organizing structure.
+- Equity: means the consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities that have been denied such treatment. - Underserved communities: refers to populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life. - Accessibility: means the design, construction, development, and maintenance of facilities, information and communication technology, programs, and services so that all people, including people with disabilities, can fully and independently use them. - Diversity: is defined as a collection of individual attributes that together help organizations achieve objectives. - Inclusion: is defined as a culture that connects each person to the larger organizing structure.

-Funding is primarily aimed at supporting new or impactful removal efforts, or programs that require funding to scale-up or expand their existing removal efforts to achieve broader and more impactful outcomes.
-Proposals that scale-up projects that were funded through the previous Bipartisan Infrastructure Law Marine Debris Removal competition are allowed, but the proposals must clearly indicate how additional funding will lead to outcomes above and beyond what was considered through the previous grant application.

-Proposals to develop new marine debris databases will not be competitive under this competition.
-Applications addressing microplastics or microfibers are not priorities for this solicitation and will be withdrawn from the review, as will research and development proposals.
+Funding is primarily aimed at supporting new interception devices, or existing programs that require funding to upgrade, scale-up or expand their existing efforts to achieve broader and more impactful outcomes.
+Funding for the removal of large-scale marine debris is available from the NOAA MDP through competition NOAA-NOS-ORR-2024-2007993 "FY24 NOAA Marine Debris Removal under the Bipartisan Infrastructure Law."
+Funding for research and development, or deployment of unproven devices (those that have not been used successfully in the type of environment in which they are being proposed) will not be made through this competition.
+Additionally, applications addressing microplastics or microfibers are not priorities for this solicitation and will be withdrawn from the review.
 Other NOAA funding opportunities may be available for such activities (e.g., the National Sea Grant BIL Marine Debris Challenge Competition NOFO and the National Sea Grant BIL Marine Debris Community Action Coalitions NOFO).
-Funding for marine debris interception technologies is available from the NOAA MDP through competition NOAA-NOS-ORR-2024-2007991 "FY24 NOAA Marine Debris Interception Technologies under the Bipartisan Infrastructure Law."
 This funding opportunity is not intended for removal efforts in non-coastal states or inland areas outside the Great Lakes watershed.